apache/jena-site/source/documentation/query/service_enhancer.md

 <urn:example:base> a ja:MemoryDataset .
 ```

-In the example above, the shown values for `se:cacheMaxEntryCount`, `se:cacheMaxPageCount` and `se:cachePageSize` are the defaults which are used if those options are left unspecified.
+In the example above, the shown values for `se:cacheMaxEntryCount`, `se:cacheMaxPageCount`, `se:cachePageSize`, `se:bulkMaxSize`, `se:bulkSize` and `se:bulkMaxOutOfBandSize` are the defaults which are used if those options are left unspecified.
 They allow for caching up to 45mio bindings (300 x 15 x 10000).
 There is one caveat though: Specifying the cache options puts a new a cache instance in the dataset's context.
 Without these options the global cache instance that is registered in the ARQ context by the SE plugin during service loading is used.
 Presently, the global instance cannot be configured via the assembler.